What is cloud-managed networking?

-- Today’s highly mobile users and applications demand the performance, security, and management provided by cloud networking flexibility and scale.
+- Today's highly mobile users and applications are creating new benchmarks for performance, security, scale, and connectivity from anywhere.

 Why cloud-managed networking?

 Modern cloud infrastructure provides a new level of agility that is difficult to accomplish with a traditional on-premises model.
-For many organizations, it makes more sense to take advantage of virtual services and infrastructure rather than buying and maintaining physical management appliances.
+For many organizations, the ability to take advantage of a simplified architecture and a reduced physical footprint and redirect IT resources to more mission-critical priorities yields attractive benefits.

 Cloud-managed networking provides the following advantages:

-- Faster rollout and adoption of new software and feature updates
+- Faster rollout and adoption of new software and feature updates, as well as a reduction in onsite network management devices

 How is cloud-managed networking driving innovation?